Skip to content

 • Turnaround times to ensure reliable supply chain flow.

-• Quality assurance measures to maintain product consistency and safety.
+• Quality control measures and test runs to maintain product consistency and safety.

-Choosing the Right Co-packing Service for Your Business
+Choosing the Right Co-packer Service for Your Business

-• Facility certifications: Look for FDA, HACCP, or GMP compliance to meet industry standards.
+• Facility certifications: Look for compliance with FDA, HACCP (Hazard Analysis Critical Control Point), or GMP (Good Manufacturing Practice) standards to meet industry standards.

-• Experience with similar products: Ensure the co-packer has expertise in your niche, whether it’s beverage co-packing, food production, or specialty packaging.
+• Expertise with similar products: Ensure the contract packaging company has experience in your niche, whether it’s beverage co-packing, food production, or specialty packaging.

-• Location and logistics: Proximity to key distribution hubs can reduce shipping costs and lead times.
+• Location and logistics: Proximity to key distribution hubs can reduce costs and shorten lead times.

-• Transparency in pricing and fees: Get clarity on per-unit costs, setup fees, warehousing charges, and fulfillment expenses.
+• Transparency in a co-packing agreement: Get clarity on per-unit costs, setup fees, warehousing charges, and fulfillment expenses.

-Packaged bottles of beverages transported via a modern strapping and transporting machine at a packaging facility
+Packaged bottles of beverages are transported via a modern strapping machine at a packaging facility

 Source: Canva